Belloy-Lab/AD_SexBiased_Genomics_Proteomics/03_xQTL_coloc/03_QTL_figures.md

     --out_haqtl ref_PWAS_GWAS_top_haQTL_results.csv \
     --out_caqtl ref_PWAS_GWAS_top_caQTL_results.csv\
 ```
-Tip: --abf_dir and --susie_dir are directories relative to --work_dir.
+Note: --abf_dir and --susie_dir are directories relative to --work_dir.
 Place your input CSVs there or adjust the names to match your layout.

 ### xQTL COLOC and DEG summary figures
 This plot (Fgiure 3 in the paper) includes results summarized findings from the xQTL COLOC analyses and protein differential abudance analyses for genes prioritized through PWAS or pQTL COLOC.